 Telling Friends and Family Will Help You Stay on Track

-Yes, you can eat out, and there’s even a cheat sheet on the Whole30 website that suggests ways you can navigate those annoying, health-conscious questions to your waiter.
+Yes, you can eat out, and there’s even a cheat sheet on the Whole30 website.
+It includes how to navigate those annoying, health-conscious questions.

 You Are (in Control of) What You Eat

 I lost seven pounds while doing Whole30, but my biggest takeaway had nothing to do with the scale—in fact, the scale is banned from the Whole30 world.
 Most importantly, I finally felt like I was back in control of my body and my relationship with food.
 It was like all of a sudden (well around day 12) I could hear my body telling me when it was full, when it was hungry, what it needed.
 Out of everything I learned, this connection has been the one I still actively think about and practice.
 So yeah, as much as I didn’t want to be that person: Whole30 changed my life.